-Item 17.e: Interconnectedness with institutions that are strictly securities brokers, liabilities
+Item 17.b: Interconnectedness with institutions that are strictly securities brokers, liabilities

-159. Briefly describe in the comments column how much the intra-financial system liabilities indicator (item 4.e) would change if securities brokers were included in the definition of financial institution.
+171. Describe in the comments column how much the intra-financial system liabilities indicator (item 4.e) would change if securities brokers were included in the definition of financial institution.
+Strict securities brokers are able to broker securities transactions, but do not act as securities dealers (ie are not able to be a counterparty to a transaction).
 Would the change be material?
 By roughly what percent would the indicator value increase?